ConLenov/MNTm/README.md

 Description
 --------------
 Project migration taskmgr.exe from Windows 10 to different platforms.
 The project is open source code.
-No code from Microsoft
+No code from Microsoft.
+Project named is "MNTm" (M is Not Task Manager)